 The post started a bit long-winding that there is no trust anymore in this society, but hallelujah, this is the good news:

 One of the things I find most attractive about the scientific method is that it doesn’t require me to ‘trust’ scientists.
 Instead, there’s a more amenable and logical way to approach the issue – trust the work, the process, peer-review, the results and the repeatability of experiments.
 Not without some irony, we can also trust the competitive nature of science, for no scientist with an eye to his or her own success, to their place in the history of science, to the long-term value of their work and its merit, will subscribe to a theory or cite the work of others, if there is a reasonable chance that citation is wrong, that subscription is worthless.

-Sure there is no need to trust scientists if we trust the work.
+Sure there is no need to trust scientists if we trust their work.
 But aren’t those scientists doing that work in the first place?
-Why the hammering on this “scientific method” when this has no real importance in a post normal science?
-Why the emphasis on the competitive nature of science when the scientists avoiding the debate with those who are skeptic?
+Why hammering this “scientific method” when this has no real importance in a post-normal science?
+Why the emphasis on the competitive nature of science when the scientists avoiding the debate with those who are skeptical?
 Why hiding behind a 97% figure when there is unequivocal evidence?

 The real irony is that there is no conclusive evidence yet that man is the dominant cause for the 20th century warming.
 But, but, doesn’t the IPCC have O V E R W H E L M I N G evidence that man is responsible?
 With a certainty of 95%!
 Coming from 90% in the last report.
 Isn’t that proof?
 That is an opinion of a group scientists.
 In the end that overwhelming evidence is circumstantial evidence, okay I admit, a lot of it.
 That overwhelming amount of evidence is needed because it is not possible to conclusively proof it.
 When there is clear evidence, why not just place it on the table for all to see?
 Why not facing skeptics head on?
 Wouldn’t that build trust?